 Improves business focus.
 While most businesses are focused on components—the various pieces of a business's operations—a software-defined operation often forces the business to consider how operations fit together.
 This reduces data silo effects, improves interdepartmental operations, and makes the business more responsive.

 Offers better resiliency.
 The system can not only survive today's issues, but many of tomorrow's as well.
 Backup systems become more readily established, and remote use becomes a possibility which makes it helpful for disaster recovery.
-The system can better adapt to and work around issues, particularly in hardware failure, which helps keep the system running regardless of conditions.
+The system can better adapt to and work around issues, particularly in hardware failure, which helps keep the system running regardless of conditions and security threats.

 Simplifies management.
 A software-defined data center allows for single-platform operations, which are always less time- and resource-consuming than multi-platform operations and also allow for better automation.
 By automating tedious tasks, the human element can focus on more challenging operations, which improves morale and keeps employees engaged.